DockBoss/Execution-API-Spec/notes/editorNotes.md

 * Imagine this person is new to ethereum, but knows how to code
 * Cover and note all risks and edge cases
 * Use diagrams to visualize information if needed.
-* Maybe have to-be info? with post merge and l2 upgrades to the API
+* Maybe have to-be info with L2 upgrades to the API?

 ## SRS describes
 * Systems Purpose